REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage: Threats to Validity

 \paragraph{Internal Validity.} The evaluation harness exposes a set of tools to the agent under evaluation, some of which may inadvertently disclose privileged information.
 In particular, a tool that retrieves the current local diff could expose the \emph{backout diff}, the inverse patch that would revert the committed change, effectively leaking the ground-truth solution and compromising evaluation integrity.
-Additionally, approximately 65\% of the retained high-quality diffs exhibit 100\% AI provenance, meaning every character in the committed change originated from AI-generated suggestions that the developer accepted without modification.
-Consequently, these instances function as \emph{self-consistency} checks rather than independent evaluations: the benchmark measures whether the agent can reproduce a solution it (or a model of the same family) previously generated, rather than solving a novel task.
-This conflation of evaluation and training distribution warrants careful interpretation of reported solve rates.

-\paragraph{External Validity.} State-of-the-art models currently achieve a solve rate of approximately 70\%, indicating that a fraction of benchmark instances may be insufficiently challenging.
-This ceiling effect limits the benchmark's discriminative power for distinguishing among frontier models and raises the question of whether the selected tasks are representative of the full complexity of real-world software engineering.
-Further, the benchmark may not reflect the programming language distribution, coding conventions, or task complexity found in all development environments.

-\paragraph{Reliability.} To mitigate threats to reliability, \benchmark{} employs multi-run stability checks that exclude tasks where test outcomes vary across executions, reducing the impact of flaky tests on evaluation metrics.
-Each model is evaluated three times to quantify variance in reported solve rates.
-Nevertheless, the rolling benchmark design, in which stale samples are periodically replaced with fresh ones, means that two evaluations conducted at different points in time are not directly comparable, and longitudinal performance trends should be interpreted with caution.